umbraco/UmbracoDocs/Documentation/Reference/Request-Pipeline/outbound-pipeline.md

 - inbound might require rewriting

 **TODO: "Per-context UrlProvider".
-Stephan mentions a "per context url provider" on page 35 of his document.
+Stephan mentions a "per context Url provider" on page 35 of his document.
 We need to find out what this is!**

 ### How the Url provider works

 - If the current domain matches a root domain of the target content
-  - Return a relative url
+  - Return a relative Url
-  - Else must return an absolute url
+  - Else must return an absolute Url
 - If the target content has only one root domain
-  - Use that domain to build the absolute url
+  - Use that domain to build the absolute Url
 - If the target content has more that one root domain
   - Figure out which one to use
-  - To build the absolute url
+  - To build the absolute Url
-- Complete the absolute url with scheme (http vs https)
+- Complete the absolute Url with scheme (http vs https)
   - If the domain contains a scheme use it
   - Else use the current request’s scheme